MichaIng/DietPi-Docs/docs/dietpi_tools/system_maintenance.md

 It contains these options (see screenshot above):

 - "Daily Backup": Activates the daily backup
-- "Amount": Sets the number of backups to be kept.
-Backups are rotated automatically, if the maximum amount has been reached, the oldest backup is used as basis for the incremental new backup sync
+- "Amount": Sets the number of backups to be kept

 #### Daily backup execution time